-- 20 minutes if in a public setting, and, after work, limit their time in the dining room and spend most of their time in their room. - You can use this information sheet from the BCCDC to help you self-monitor, and if you develop symptoms go to your room in camp and call Health Clinic at 778.844.0281: - People resident in Fort St. John may return home to be isolated at home.
+- You can use this information sheet from the BCCDC to help you self-monitor, and if you develop symptoms go to your room in camp and call medical clinic at 778.844.0281: - People resident in camp can and will be safely isolated in camp. - People resident in Fort St. John may return home to be isolated at home. - If you choose to travel home to isolate, please contact the medical clinic for instructions to travel home in a safe and responsible manner, following regional public health advisories regarding travel and isolation.

-What happens if I get sick enough to warrant a COVID-19 test?
+What happens if I have symptoms and need a COVID-19 test?

-- Testing procedures are being completed in accordance with current public health guidelines established by the Ministry of Health, which state that not everyone requires testing. - People waiting for a test result, or with positive test results, will be quarantined in an isolated and protected section of camp until there are two successive negative test results. - The Health Clinic is well equipped with medical supplies to keep most people who are sick comfortable. - If someone is really ill with the virus, they will be safely transported to the Fort St. John hospital for treatment and care.
+- COVID-19 testing is conducted in accordance with public health guidelines established by the Ministry of Health, which state anyone with symptoms should be tested. - People with positive test results, will be quarantined in an isolated and protected section of camp for the full 14 days required by health authorities.

+- People waiting for a test result will be isolated until they receive a negative result and symptoms have resolved. - The medical clinic is well equipped with medical supplies to keep people who are sick comfortable. - Anyone who becomes ill, including with the virus, will be safely transported to the Fort St. John hospital for treatment and care.